kylehoehns/ecommerce-demo/README.md

 ## E‑commerce Demo

-A Spring Boot application demonstrating e-commerce domain services with clean service layer architecture.
+A Spring Boot application demonstrating how to add AI-powered customer support to existing Java applications.
+Shows how to integrate agentic behavior into traditional CRUD applications without requiring a complete tech stack migration.

 ### Architecture